-When I found nutrition, my mind was blown away in such proportion that, at first, I was so overwhelmed from the information I didn’t know existed because let’s face it I was an ignorant little man.
-For a few days, I just stopped reading and acquiring new data to give my brain the time to create the new neural paths an time to process it.
+When I found nutrition, my mind was blown away in such proportion that, at first, I was so overwhelmed from the information I didn’t know existed because let’s face it, I was an ignorant little man.
+For a few days, I just stopped reading and acquiring new data to give my brain the time to create the new neural paths and time to process them.
 I know the thing I am going to say will sound crazy but I am going to say it anyway.
-I think, I think I could actually feel and hear the new neural pathways being created, I could literally feel my brain expanding!
+I think I think I could actually feel and hear the new neural pathways being created, I could literally feel my brain expanding!

 It was there, in black and white, a whole new world for me to explore, nutrition and its direct or indirect effects on my athletic performance and possible weight loss options.

 I was 78 kilos (171 pounds) and I wanted to lose another 6 kilos (13 pounds) to be in my BMI health zone.
 BMI is Body Mass Index and it’s an index that gives you an estimate of how healthy you are based on your height and weight using a very simple mathematical equation.

 Eliminating the bad food.

 The first thing I started removing from my diet was refined and processed carbohydrates.
 Like sweets made out of white sugar, I also stopped eating bread made out of white flour, and sodas namely sweet ice teas packed with artificial colorings and sugar.

 I did that and continued with my training program as usual and by the end of one month, I lost 2 kilos (4.4 pounds)